gaylin/gaylin.github.io/_posts/2015-03-01-and-so-it-begins.md

 Yet.

-- [1] It's a holdover from back in the mainframe days, folks.
+[^1]: It's a holdover from back in the mainframe days, folks.
 I can't help myself.
-- [2] Names have been obfuscated to protect the innocent.
-Or not embarass him too much.
+[^2]: Names have been obfuscated to protect the innocent.
+Or not embarrass him too much.